On Regularizability and its Application to Online Control of Unstable LTI Systems: Problem Setup

 and $\Bar{\u}_t$ is yet to be designed.
-Note that the signals $\widetilde{A} \x_t$ and $B \Bar{\u}_t$ are orthogonal.
-This implies that the control signal would not effect the part of dynamics that is generated by $~\Pi_{\mathcal{R}(B)^\perp} A$.
-As such, in order to have even the possibility of achieving some online performance for this system in finite-time, we require that this part of the dynamics be stable.
+Note that the signals $\widetilde{A} \x_t$ and $B \Bar{\u}_t$ are now orthogonal.
+This implies that the control signal would not directly affect the part of dynamics that is generated by $~\Pi_{\mathcal{R}(B)^\perp} A$.
+As such, in order to have even the possibility of achieving ``some" online performance for this system in finite-time, we require that this part of the dynamics be stable.
 This observation thereby motivates the following definition.

-\begin{definition} The pair $(A,B)$ is called regularizable if $\widetilde{A}: = ~\Pi_{\mathcal{R}(B)^\perp} A~$ is Schur stable. \end{definition}
+\begin{definition} The pair $(A,B)$ is called \textit{regularizable} if $\widetilde{A}: = ~\Pi_{\mathcal{R}(B)^\perp} A~$ is Schur stable. \end{definition}

-As we will show subsequently, regularizability of a pair $(A,B)$ is related to the stabilizability of $(A,B)$ as well as detectability of $(A, B^\top)$; a combination that is not typically encountered in control theoretic LTI analysis.
-This connection is intuitive, as regulation of a system in finite-time requires the states to be accessible through the input matrix $B$.
-It also provides a new perspective on LTI models which will be utilized as a basis for the analysis of the proposed algorithm in \Cref{sec:DGR}.
+As we will show subsequently, regularizability of a pair $(A,B)$ is related to the stabilizability of $(A,B)$ as well as detectability of $(A, B^\intercal)$; a combination that is not typically encountered in LTI analysis.
+This connection is intuitive, as regulation of a system in finite-time requires the states to be accessible (for control and observation) through the input matrix $B$.
+Regularizability also facilitates a new perspective on LTI systems, providing a basis for the analysis of online algorithms such as the one proposed in \Cref{sec:DGR}.